unrealwork/axibase-collector/jobs/docker/volume-size.md

    5. Login into ATSD and verify that the following metrics are available

-        * docker.volume.fs.size
+        docker.volume.fs.size
-        * docker.volume.total_used
+        docker.volume.total_used
-        * docker.volume.total_used_percent
+        docker.volume.total_used_percent
-        * docker.volume.used
+        docker.volume.used
-        * docker.volume.used_percent
+        docker.volume.used_percent

-   6. Open the cron file in the container shell.
+   6. Open the cron file in the container shell

    ```sh
    docker exec -it axibase-collector crontab -e